 Immediate steps:

-- **Conduct a comprehensive brand audit** to identify gaps between current positioning and sustainability goals
+- Conduct a comprehensive brand audit to identify gaps between current positioning and where the business actually is

-- Engage stakeholders in the rebranding process—employees, customers, and partners should understand the shift
+- Engage stakeholders in the rebranding process — employees, customers, and partners should understand the shift and why it's happening

-- Phase implementation to avoid overnight transformations that feel inauthentic
+- Phase implementation to avoid overnight transformations that feel disconnected from your history

-- Communicate the journey transparently, acknowledging past limitations while showcasing genuine progress
+- Communicate the journey transparently, acknowledging past limitations while demonstrating genuine progress

 Budget constraints: